Saturation of magnetised plasma turbulence by propagating zonal flows: Tokamak turbulence and gyrokinetics

-Moreover, in the tokamak core, the fluctuations in the distribution function $f_s$ are generally small compared to the Maxwellian background $F_{\mathrm{M}s}$, i.e., $\delta f_s = f_s - F_{\mathrm{M}s} \ll F_{\mathrm{M}s}$, and they are highly anisotropic.
-Indeed, the typical turbulence length scales parallel to the magnetic field are of the order of the tokamak size, as measured e.g. by the major radius $R$, while in the perpendicular direction they are on the much smaller gyroradius scale $\rho_s = v_{Ts}/\Omega_s \ll R$, with the thermal speed $v_{Ts}=(2 T_s/m_s)^{1/2}$.
-The fluctuations may thus be described locally in a flux-tube domain, as shown in Fig.~\ref{fig:3d_Stringer}, taking the magnetic field geometry to only vary along the field line on a chosen flux surface denoted by $r_0$.
-Here, we assume the tokamak flux surfaces to have circular cross-section, and we choose the radial coordinate to be $x=r-r_0$, with $r$ the radial distance from the magnetic axis.
+In the tokamak core, the fluctuations in the distribution function $f_s$ are small compared to the Maxwellian background $F_{\mathrm{M}s}$, i.e., $\delta f_s = f_s - F_{\mathrm{M}s} \ll F_{\mathrm{M}s}$, and they are highly anisotropic.
+Indeed, their typical length scales parallel to the magnetic field are of the order of the tokamak size, as measured e.g. by the major radius $R$, while in the perpendicular direction they are on the much smaller gyroradius scale $\rho_s = v_{Ts}/\Omega_s \ll R$, with $v_{Ts}=(2 T_s/m_s)^{1/2}$ the thermal speed.
+The fluctuations may thus be described locally in a flux-tube domain \cite{beerFieldalignedCoordinatesNonlinear1995}.
+In this article, we consider tokamak flux surfaces with circular cross sections and we choose the radial coordinate to be $x=r-r_0$, with $r$ the radial distance from the magnetic axis and $r_0$ the radius of the flux surface on which the flux tube is centred.
 As $x$ labels flux surfaces, its gradient is parallel to the density and temperature gradients.
-The binormal coordinate $y$ and the parallel coordinate $\theta$ determine the position within a flux-surface: $y$, like $x$, is perpendicular to $\bs{B}$, whereas $\theta$ gives the location along $\bs{B}$.
-Then, the flux-surface average $\langle A \rangle_{y\theta}$ of a given quantity $A$ is given by its average in $y$ and $\theta$, the latter including the Jacobian $1/\bs{B}\cdot\nabla \theta$.
-Finally, we also define the zonal and nonzonal components of $A$ through $A^\mathrm{Z} \equiv \langle A \rangle_y = A - A^\mathrm{NZ}$.
+The binormal coordinate $y$ and the parallel coordinate $\theta$ determine the position within a flux surface: $y$, like $x$, is perpendicular to $\bs{B}$, whereas $\theta$ gives the location along $\bs{B}$.
+Within the thin flux tube, background quantities such as the magnetic field magnitude do not vary much in the direction perpendicular to the magnetic field.
+For this reason, it is convenient to Fourier analyse the directions $x $ and $y$.
+The wavenumbers $k_x$ and $k_y$ are the wavenumbers that correspond to $x$ and $y$.